 Equal pay is essential to achieving full gender equality in the world of work and a fairer, more inclusive world in general.
-Target 8.5 of the UN Sustainable Development Goals calls for equal pay for work of equal value by 2030.134
+Target 8.5 of the UN Sustainable Development Goals calls for equal pay for work of equal value by 2030.

-In 2020, the ILO Office for Turkey and the Turkish Statistical Institute (TurkStat), calculated the gender wage gap using, for the first time, the Income and Living Conditions Survey, which has a larger sectoral scope and also includes data on informal employment in Turkey (when compared to the surveys used for previous calculations).135 According to the report, Measuring the Gender Wage Gap: Case of Turkey, by the ILO Turkey Office and TurkStat, the gender wage gap in Turkey is 15.6 %.
-The COVID-19 pandemic will increase the wage gap because sectors such as services, retail sales and tourism, where women are predominantly employed, are the hardest hit.
+In 2020, the ILO Office for Turkey and the Turkish Statistical Institute (TurkStat), calculated the gender wage gap using, for the first time, the Income and Living Conditions Survey, which has a larger sectoral scope and also includes data on informal employment in Turkey (when compared to the surveys used for previous calculations).
+According to the report, Measuring the Gender Wage Gap: Case of Turkey, by the ILO Turkey Office and TurkStat, the gender wage gap in Turkey is 15.6 %.
 According to the study, wage gap widens as age increases.
-While the gap is relatively narrow at the beginning of working life (3.8 %), it widens remarkably to the detriment of women in their 40s (25.9 %), and persists in later years.
+While the gap is relatively narrow at the beginning of working life (3.8 %), it widens remarkably to the detriment of women in their 40s (25.9 %) and persists in later years.
 The study reveals that wage gap widens as educational level decreases.
 It is highest for those with elementary education or less (38.6 %), and lowest for those with tertiary or higher education (15.8%).
 The wage gap among informal workers (24.2 %) is wider than among formal workers (11.5 %).
 Another significant feature of the study is the calculation of a 'motherhood wage gap' between working mothers and non-mothers.
 As the gender wage gap refers not only to the difference between working women with children and without children, but also to the difference between working fathers and working mothers, the study also addresses the wage gap between working mothers and working fathers.
-The study shows that the wage gap between working mothers and non-mothers is 11 % (against mothers) and the wage gap between working mothers and working fathers is 19 % (against mothers).136
+The study shows that the wage gap between working mothers and non-mothers is 11 % (against mothers) and the wage gap between working mothers and working fathers is 19 % (against mothers).